marouenbg/ACHR.cu/paper/paper.md

 To address the imbalance between the workers, dynamic loading balancing as implemented through the OpenMP parallel library in C [@dagum1998openmp] allows assigning fewer points to workers that required more time to solve previous chunks of reactions.
 In the end, the workers converge at the same time.

-The speedup of the generation of warmup points using the hybrid MPI/OpenMP implementation (CreateWarmupVF) over the MATLAB version (CreateWarmupMATLAB) was substantial
+Given this background, the speedup of the generation of warmup points using the hybrid MPI/OpenMP implementation (CreateWarmupVF) over the MATLAB version (CreateWarmupMATLAB) was substantial
 (up to 50x in some cases) [@guebila2018dynamic] and showed the power of dynamic load balancing in imbalanced metabolic models.
 Using the generated warmup points, the uniform sampling process can start to explore the solution space.

 ## Sampling of the solution space